Aidia-LLC/worm-sem/app/README.md

 - preload -> main
   - `SEMClient:Send` - send a JSON mesage to the C# API
-  - `GetInitialPath` - gets a relative path where the grabbed image could be saved
 - main -> preload
   - `SEMClient:Received` - notifies of a JSON message received from the C# API